luiscarlosgph/segodsidb/README.md

 Introduction
 ------------
-This repository contains code and data related to the paper ["Hyperspectral image segmentation: A preliminary study on the Oral and Dental Spectral Image Database (ODSI-DB)", Luis Carlos Garcia Peraza Herrera et al., MICCAI 2022 16th AE-CAI, 9th CARE and 5th OR 2.0 Workshop]().
-Also available in [Arxiv]().
+This repository contains code and data related to the paper ["Hyperspectral image segmentation: A preliminary study on the Oral and Dental Spectral Image Database (ODSI-DB)", Luis Carlos Garcia Peraza Herrera et al., MICCAI 2022 16th AE-CAI, 9th CARE and 5th OR 2.0 Workshop](). <!--Also available in [Arxiv]().-->

 Download links